Hellf0rg0d/MySql_Editor/README.md

 ***
 # 2 _REFRESH BUTTON_
 ## When you click this [button](#2refresh-button) the command executed in the [cui](#4cui) _if the command executed returns any table_ then the particular table will be displayed in the **[TABLE EDITOR](#1the-table-editor)**
+>[!NOTE]
+>BY DEFAULT THERE'LL BE NO COMMAND EXECUTED THE USER HAS TO SPEICFY WHICH TABLE HE WANT'S TO VIEW
 ***
 # 3 _DELETE BUTTON_
 ## When you click this [button](#3delete-button) the Application will delete the selected *row* and refreshes itself.